Zinoex/IntervalMDP.jl/docs/src/usage.md

 ```

 Note that for an IMDP, the transition probabilities are specified as a list of pairs from actions to transition probabilities for each state.
-The constructor with concatenate the transition probabilities into a single matrix, such that the columns represent source/action pairs and the rows represent target states.
+The constructor will concatenate the transition probabilities into a single matrix, such that the columns represent source/action pairs and the rows represent target states.
 It will in addition construct a state pointer `stateptr` pointing to the first column of each state and concatenate a list of actions.
 See [`IntervalMarkovDecisionProcess`](@ref) for more details on how to construct an IMDP.

-For IMC, it is signifianctly simpler with source states on the columns and target states on the rows of the transition matrices.
+For IMC, the transition probability structure is significantly simpler with source states on the columns and target states on the rows of the transition matrices.

 Next, we choose a specification.
-Currently, we support reachability, reach-avoid, and reward specifications.
+Currently, we support reachability, reach-avoid, and reward properties.
 For reachability, we specify a target set of states and for reach-avoid we specify a target set of states and an avoid set of states.
-Furthermore, we distinguish between finite and infinite horizon specifications.
+Furthermore, we distinguish between finite and infinite horizon properties.
+In addition to the property, we need to specify whether we want to maximize or minimize the optimistic or pessimistic satistisfaction probability or discounted reward.

 ```julia
 ## Properties